rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 for bus priority, external control systems, and much more.

+**Return values**

 detectorlogicstatus

     Detector logic status as text field |br|
     Each character represent the state of the detector logic in consecutive order, |br|
     where the leftmost character starts with detector logic 1. |br|
     0 : Detector logic is not active |br|
     1 : Detector logic is active |br|
     - : Detector logic is undefined/does not exist

     ====  =========================
     type  ``string_list_as_string``